OliHickie/book_a_band/README.md

 ![Image of nav bar in mobile view](media/navbar-collapse.png)

 - The nav bar is visible across the whole site, including checkout and error pages.
 - Users will find a search bar in the top right corner of the nav bar in desktop view.
 This searches for keywords in the bands' names and biographies and filters the search results accordingly.
-The search bar moves inside the collapsable menu for smaller screens.
+The search bar moves inside the collapsible menu for smaller screens.
 - The menu items include links for the index page, musicians page, blogs menu and account options.
-    - **Musicians** This option opens a Bootstrap dropdown menu for larger screens or an accordian for smaller screens for a better user experience.
+    - **Musicians** This option opens a Bootstrap dropdown menu for larger screens or an accordion for smaller screens for a better user experience.
 The options available navigate the user to the bands page, returning either all the bands, or bands by category.
     ![Image of nav bar and musicians tab](media/navbar-musicians.png)

-    - **My Account** This option is set up in a similar way to the musicians link.
+    - **My Account** This option is set up in a similar way to the musician's link.
 The options available depend on whether the user or superuser is logged in or not.

         |User status|Options|Results|
         |:-----|:------|:------|